 My day job is like many people in a so-called professional trade: I work in a beige box of some sort.
 I type on a keyboard.
 I do stuff.
 My specialty is techie stuff.
 What I do specifically does not matter.
 If I were to describe what I do, it would be a bit like an old Star Trek script where the author would write a sentence and put the word TECH in place for the purpose of the dialogue.

-More important, it seems at times, than what I do daily is what seems to actually drive the day: Meetings.
+More important, it seems at times, than what I do for a job is secondary to what really takes up my day: Meetings.
 Emails.
 Stand-ups.
 More meetings.
 Emails generated from said meetings.
 Meetings about the emails.
 Etc.

 I don’t mention the meetings and email culture to complain.